EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 When harvesting from non-NRP repositories, selection of OAI published records can be made to match collection policy and mission statement.

+## File Format Registry

+Only metadata records are collected, thus no file format registry is provided by National Metadata Directory.
+For data files of records, links to the source repositories are displayed, where the files can be downloaded and file format intepretation consulted.